exasol/sqlalchemy-exasol/doc/user_guide/configuration/security.rst

 As discussed in the :ref:`dialect_specific_params`, SQLAlchemy-Exasol by default has certificate verification turned on.
 This is to improve security and prevent man-in-the-middle attacks.
-In the case of testing with a local DB, a user might want to temporarily disable certificate verification.
+In the case of testing with a local database, a user might want to temporarily disable certificate verification.

 .. warning::